 - Maintenance – Most retail properties will have active maintenance going on every day.
 The planned and unplanned maintenance should be checked against existing contracts and building code compliances.
 Ask for a list of contractors and talk to them about the ongoing maintenance issues in the property.

-- Risk – Within a property there will always be factors of risk across the physical and financial side of property performance.
-Risk need to be managed and that is what a property management system and business plan should do.
+- Risk – Within a property, there will always be factors of risk across the physical and financial side of property performance.
+Risks need to be managed and that is what a property management system and business plan should do.

 - Outgoings – These are the operational costs of the property.
 They will vary at different times of the year.
 There will be peaks and troughs in building cash flow that will require budget controls and comparisons to market trends.
 A good property manager will do that.

-- Marketing – Most medium to large shopping centers will have marketing budget to work with.
-The marketing process will promote the center to customers and help underpin overall sales and tenant occupancy.
+- Marketing – Most medium to large shopping centres will have a marketing budget to work with.
+The marketing process will promote the centre to customers and help underpin overall sales and tenant occupancy.
 If a retail property is struggling, look at what is happening with the marketing.